stevedonovan/LuaMacro/readme.md

 ### Preprocessing C

-With the 2.2 release, LuaMacro can preprocess C files, by the inclusion of a C Lpeg lexer based on work by Peter Odding.
+With the 2.2 release, LuaMacro can preprocess C files, by the inclusion of a C LPeg lexer based on work by Peter Odding.
 This may seem a semi-insane pursuit, given that C already has a preprocessor, (which is widely considered a misfeature.)
 However, the macros we are talking about are clever, they can maintain state, and can be scoped lexically.

 One of the irritating things about C is the need to maintain separate include files.
 It would be better if we could write a module like this: